Updated: Sep 11

 This practice helps bring awareness that simply being with fear allows it to come and go like all other mental content.
 And this can really help crystallize that it’s often the attempt to make anxiety go away, not the anxiety itself that traps us in anxiety disorders.

-If you would like help with managing your anxiety, book your free consultation here.
+If you would like help with managing your anxiety, check out our therapy services.